bregmanstudio/ACTION-Video-Toolkit/action/spdocs/example_three_similarity_plots.rst

 * Data analyzed through ACTION.
 * See previous tutorials for more information.

-Example 3A: Similarity plots of visual features
+Example 3A: Dissimilarity plots of visual features
 ====================================================

 Get the data